rurz/PhD_Calcs/README.md

 ## Author: Alejandro R. Urzúa
 ### October, 2020

-This notebooks contains the calculations who where developed through the PhD research subject
+This notebooks contains the calculations who were developed through the PhD research subject

 1. Circular, Lineal, Kravchuk, and Binom_Final, belongs to the evolution of arrays of massess
 2. KvN_NumHyp, NumOsc, and Final, belongs to the Koopman von Neumann of time-frequency dependent harmonic oscillator